FranciscoBarao/go-app/README.md

 # go-app
 Repository for a Go-app

+< Better describe the Architecture, UML and stuff >

 # Useful links/tools
 ## Structure
 [Project Structure using Repository Pattern](https://dakaii.medium.com/repository-pattern-in-golang-d22d3fa76d91)

+< Better describe the Structure >

 ## Documentation
 For the documentation of the application, [Swag](https://github.com/swaggo/swag#the-swag-formatter) was used.